 - Implement an expanded UHN leadership curriculum

-- Launch a physician leadership development program
+- Launch a New Physician Orientation program

-- Embed the PVP into UHN’s workplace
+- Embed the PVP into UHN’s workplace culture

 - Expand efforts to improve work relationships